Emergency Contraception: A Guide for Parents

 Emergency contraception (EC) uses a high dose of hormones to give a strong, short burst that breaks the hormonal cycle that is needed for ovulation to occur.
 The copper IUD prevents fertilization and, if left in the uterus, it protects against pregnancy for 10 years or until removed by a health care provider (HCP).

-It’s important for young women to know that EC doesn’t continue to protect against pregnancy during the rest of the menstrual cycle.
+It’s important for a person to know that EC doesn’t continue to protect against pregnancy during the rest of the menstrual cycle.

 Does emergency contraception cause an abortion?

-No. Emergency contraception does not work if a young woman is already pregnant.
+No. Emergency contraception does not work if a person is already pregnant.
 EC will NOT cause an abortion.

 How is emergency contraception taken?